10 Secluded Cabins in Vermont to Escape with Your Dog

 This cute Vermont A-Frame is a dog-friendly cabin conveniently located on the edge of the Green Mountain National Forest in Winhall, Vermont.

-This comfy space includes room for six guests in two bedrooms, fast Wi-Fi, a brand new woodstove, cable TV, a fully-equipped kitchen, and even a telescope for those late-night stargazing sessions.
+This comfy space includes room for six guests in two bedrooms, fast Wi-Fi, a brand-new woodstove, cable TV, a fully-equipped kitchen, and even a telescope for those late-night stargazing sessions.

 The 1,024-foot space is beautifully decorated, with a small library and board games to keep you busy on cold days indoors.
-There’s even a dedicated workspace and a reading nook!
-Outdoors, there is a charcoal grill and a fire pit with chairs.

 Bromley Mountain is a quick five-minute drive, while Stratton + Magic can be reached in under 20 minutes, making this cabin an awesome home base for ski bums!